Diclemente is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon

 - Francesco DiClemente, aged 20, who landed in America, in 1910

-- Eugenio DiClemente, who emigrated to the United States, in 1916
+- Eugenio DiClemente, who immigrated to the United States, in 1916

-- Bendette DiClemente, aged 24, who emigrated to the United States, in 1921
+- Bendette DiClemente, aged 24, who immigrated to the United States, in 1921

 Contemporary Notables of the name Diclemente (post 1700)